corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/AWS Overview.md

 ### VPC: Virtual Private Cloud
 A private virtual network to control over the network environment, including IP address range, subnets, routing tables, and network gateways.
 ### ELB: Elastic Load Balancing
-The "smart mail sorting center" for directing internet traffic to different servers.
+The `smart mail sorting center` for directing internet traffic to different servers.
-Only Network Load Balancer provides **both static DNS name and static IP**.
-Application Load Balancer provides a static DNS name but it does NOT provide a static IP.
-The reason being that AWS wants your ELB to be accessible using a static endpoint, even if the underlying infrastructure that AWS manages changes.
+Only NLB(Network) provides **both static DNS name and static IP**.
+ALB(Application) provides a static DNS name but it does NOT provide a static IP.
+The reason being that AWS wants ELB to be accessible using a static endpoint, even if the underlying infrastructure that AWS manages changes.

+#### Stickiness / Session affinity
 ELB Sticky Session feature ensures traffic for the same client is always redirected to the same target (e.g., EC2 instance).
 This helps that the client does not lose his session data.

 The following cookie names are reserved by the ELB (AWSALB, AWSALBAPP, AWSALBTG).

-When using an Application Load Balancer to distribute traffic to EC2 instances, the IP address you'll receive requests from will be the ALB's private IP addresses.
+When using an ALB to distribute traffic to EC2 instances, the IP address that receives requests from will be the ALB's private IP addresses.
 To get the client's IP address, ALB adds an additional header called "X-Forwarded-For" contains the client's IP address.
 Application Load Balancers support HTTP, HTTPS and WebSocket.
 ALBs can route traffic to different Target Groups based on URL Path, Hostname, HTTP Headers, and Query Strings.

-Network Load Balancer provides the highest performance and lowest latency if the app needs it.
+NLB provides the highest performance and lowest latency if the app needs it.
-Network Load Balancer has one static IP address per AZ and you can attach an Elastic IP address to it.
-Application Load Balancers and Classic Load Balancers have a static DNS name.
+NLB has one static IP address per AZ and you can attach an Elastic IP address to it.
+ALB and Classic Load Balancers have a static DNS name.
 NLB supports HTTP health checks as well as TCP and HTTPS

 Server Name Indication (SNI) allows you to expose multiple HTTPS applications each with its own SSL certificate on the same listener.
 Read more here: https://aws.amazon.com/blogs/aws/new-application-load-balancer-sni/